 Innersound in Germany make absolutely pristine perfect instruments that sound so clean its like pure tone.
 Their wait time is 9 months.

 Dave's Island Instruments make a great instrument and the one I purchased from them was in stock.
 It sounds amazing, and I love the pan, its obvious Dave Beery has talent.
 I live near the ocean and sadly the Luna range is not nitrided, so rust is a real challenge for this instrument.
 High maintenance. my recommendation is to get a Gaia, which I understand are nitrided.

-These instruments are not easy to acquire in Australia.
-There is 1 maker, 1 tuner and a surprising number of people who play or would love to play one.
+These instruments have not been easy to acquire in Australia.
+Shipping and import duty is expensive and there's just no guarantee they'll even show up from some makers.
+There are now a few local makers, myself included and a surprising number of people who play or would love to play one.
 My experience with my meditation group and yoga courses is that Everyone who hears and sees the handpan says something like "What is this instrument?
-I love it, where do you get one, are they expensive?"
+I love it, where do you get one?"

 What I can offer